anycable/anycable-web/src/blog/multi-tenancy-vs-cables/index.md

 What about Action Cable?

 First, let's think—what is the execution context for sockets?
 Cable connections are persistent and long-lived; they have a beginning (`connect`) and end (`disconnect`), but these are not our execution context boundaries.
-So, what are then?
+So, what are they then?

 The way Action Cable works under the hood could give us a hint.
 How many concurrent clients could be handled by a Ruby server?
 (We're not talking about AnyCable right now).
 Maybe, we could spawn a Thread per connection?
 That would quickly blow up due to high resource usage.
 Instead, Action Cable relies on an [event loop][ac-event-loop] and a [Thread pool executor][ac-thread-pool] (i.e., a fixed number of worker threads).
 Whenever we need to process an incoming "message" from a client, we fetch a worker Thread from the pool and use it to process the message.
 And this is our _unit of work_ (and a random Thread from the pool is our _execution context_).
 I put the "message" in quotes because we also use the pool to process connection initialization (`Connection#connect`) and closure (`Connection#disconnect`) events, which are not messages.